Wednesday, July 18th, 2018

 Thursday, June 28th, 2018

-Headaches are a common medical condition that many patients experience on a consistent basis.
+Headaches are a common medical condition that many patients experience on a consistent basis, but treatment with a chiropractor in Valley Stream can help.
 Headache types can range from to the extremely common tension headaches, to the more painful cluster headaches.
 One of the most well-known and feared forms of headache pain is caused by migraines.
 Migraines are notorious for causing debilitating pain and discomfort.
 They can often appear without warning and disappear just as suddenly.
 Scientists are unsure about what the exact cause of migraines is.
 However, many believe that genetic and environmental factors play a huge role.

 Those suffering from a migraine attack are often left completely debilitated from the pain.
 The general symptoms include nausea, vomiting, and extreme sensitivity to lights and sounds.
 In extreme cases, a person might experience visual disturbances as a result of the migraine.
 While the symptoms tend to be very similar, there are actually several different types of migraines.
 Two of the most important types of migraines include episodic migraines and chronic migraines.